19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Magic Diseases.md

 ## Lycanthropy

-If a PC takes [Health Points](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) damage from a Werewolf, that PC contracts the magical disease of Lycanthropy.
+If a PC is [Wounded](../../Game%20Procedures/Conditions/Wounded.md) by a Werewolf, that PC contracts the magical disease of Lycanthropy.
 They will begin to dream of the moon and hunting prey.
 While they are diseased, the disease is curable.
 On the next full moon, they will forcibly transform.
 Once they have transformed, the curse will take hold and there is no known cure.

 ### Passives